-The Site Manager is responsible for safety management on the Site.
-The predominant health and safety concerns for the human environment relates to the possibility of humans and livestock straying into the quarry area and from blast related activity at the Site.
+The Site Manager will be ultimately responsible for the health and safety management of the Proposed Development.
+The predominant health and safety concerns for the human environment surrounding the Proposed Development relates to the potential for humans and livestock to stray into the quarry area, and also from blast related activities.